Militants in minority in Pakistan execution drive, deterrent effect debated

 Naval officer Zulfiqar Ali Khan was hanged after being convicted of a double murder 16 years ago.
 His lawyers said he was defending himself during a robbery.

-His court-appointed lawyer did not meet him once outside of court, present evidence in his defence or properly challenge witness statements, said legal aid group Justice Project Pakistan.
+His court-appointed lawyer did not meet him once outside of court, present evidence in his defensse or properly challenge witness statements, said legal aid group Justice Project Pakistan.

 “Poverty did not allow us to hire a private lawyer at any stage,” said Khan’s brother Abdul Qayyum, a low-paid clerk.
 “I cannot forget the moment I received the body of my brother...
 I will take the sense of loss and helplessness to my grave.”